ericwoud/buildR64arch/README.md

 Install a minimal Arch-Linux on Banana Pi R64, R3, R3mini and R4 from scratch.

+There are a lot of changes lately, this readme is not updated for all of these changes.

 Downloadable images for quick test located [HERE](https://www.woudstra.mywire.org/images/)

 Based on: [buildR64ubuntu](https://github.com/ericwoud/buildR64ubuntu.git)